10 Secret Menu Dairy Queen Blizzards To Satisfy Your Ice Cream Craving

-Nothing seems to hit quite as right as a Dairy Queen Blizzard on the hottest days of the year.
+Nothing seems to hit quite as right as a Dairy Queen Blizzard, regardless of the temperature outside.
 Blended smooth with any mix-ins of your choice, Blizzards have an option for just about anybody, whether you're a chocoholic, a lover of classics, or a fruit fanatic.

 The Dairy Queen Blizzard menu is extensive with endless topping combinations, so much that it can feel impossible to pick.
 Dairy Queen regularly updates its seasonal menu to give us fresh options, but have you ever longed for a Blizzard of the past?
 Or craved a shake version of one of your other favorite desserts?
 Just like with other beloved drive-through chains, Dairy Queen fans and employees have curated a secret menu to either replicate past limited edition Blizzards or create something entirely new.

-We've gone ahead and tried 10 of those secret blizzards to let you know if they're worth a trip to DQ or if they're ... better off kept as secrets.
-The dog days of summer are approaching, so with temps inching ever-higher, head to your local Dairy Queen and ask for your favorite from our list.
+We've gone ahead and tried 15 of these secret Blizzards to let you know if they're worth a trip to DQ or if they're ... better off kept as secrets.
+Check out our list and then head to your local Dairy Queen and ask for your favorite.

 Butterbeer Bilzzard